 Aaliyah McLean is a JMU graduate who loves to learn and implement ways to enhance community, civic, and international engagement by ensuring equity among marginalized communities.
 Throughout her time at Madison, she was involved in organizations that advocated for justice and change among students and minority women, She loves to challenge others that expands their way of thinking to ensure equity and justice among everyone.
 Aaliyah believes it takes a village to empower and uplift others and that it's our duty to do so.

-After graduating from JMU, Meagan Moore earned a Master's degree from American University in International Affairs, focusing on International Development and Human Rights.
+After graduating from JMU with a Bachelor's in International Relations in 2010, Meagan Moore earned her Master's degree from American University in International Affairs, focusing on International Development and Human Rights.
 She has worked in the international development sector with education, and democracy and governance non-profits in both DC and Ghana.

 Ricardo Piñeres is an Assistant Vice President for Regulatory Compliance and Public Policy at Navy Federal Credit Union, headquartered in Vienna, Virginia.
 In that role, Ricardo focuses on helping Navy Federal navigate various legal and regulatory requirements, including those related to fair lending, data privacy, artificial intelligence, information technology, and credit reporting.
 Prior to joining Navy Federal in 2017, Ricardo held various legal, compliance, and government relations roles within the financial services industry, including leading the compliance department at State Department Federal Credit Union in Alexandria, VA, and serving as the Director of Federal Legislative Affairs for the Financial Services Institute.
 Ricardo graduated from JMU in 2005, majoring in Political Science and minoring in Latin American Studies.
 He received his J.D. from George Washington University Law School in 2009.